What is International Women’s Day?

 According to Scientific American, The Lost Women of Science Initiative aims to encourage girls to pursue careers in STEM by highlighting the stories of women who have made lasting impacts in their fields.
 If you’d like to learn about more influential women, this could be a good place to start.

-The celebration doesn't have to end after March 8, either.
+The celebrations won't end there.
 "March, in general, is Women’s History Month, and the Women’s Center at SNHU puts on a variety of events," Anderson said.

-To learn more, you can follow the Debra L. Coffin Women's Center on Instagram.
+To learn more about how to celebrate IWD and Women's History Month at SNHU, you can follow the Debra L. Coffin Women's Center on Instagram.

 A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.